jamesesguerra/diy-cloud-book/src/chapter-5/reverse-proxies.md

 There are plenty of reasons to use a reverse proxy, but in our case, we’re doing it so we only need to publish one application route on the Cloudflare dashboard.
 That single route will forward requests to our reverse proxy, which can then decide, based on the URL path, which service in our Docker network to send them to.

+However, it’s worth noting that Nginx is not designed to proxy database requests.
+While it can handle raw TCP streams, it doesn’t understand database protocols like PostgreSQL.
+That’s why for our database service, we still need to keep its published application route in Cloudflare instead of routing it through Nginx.

 ## Why Nginx?
 For our reverse proxy, I’m choosing to use Nginx.
 It’s one of if not the most popular technologies that can act as a web server, reverse proxy, load balancer, and content cache all at once.
 It’s been around for years, with tons of documentation and tutorials available online.